hiteshsom/udacity_data_engg_capstone/writeup.md

 The data is about bike sharing rides of two cities New York city and Bay Area.
 The data exist for August, 2019 of both the cities.
-The end use case for this is to make data available in a format suitable for analysis.
+The end use case for this is to make data available in a data model suitable for analysis.
-The tools I am going to use is jupyter lab.
+The tools I am going to use is S3, Amazon Redshift, Python library psycopg2 and Python.

+The data is uploaded to S3 bucket then it is staged in temporary Redshift tables.
+Then it is cleaned and converted into data model needed by our project(Star Schema).

 #### Describe and Gather Data
 Describe the data sets you're using.
 Where did it come from?
 What type of information is included?